motherjones/story-tools/README.md

 * Keep Public Affairs in the loop for any updates on story publication
 * Give Public Affairs all URLs for promo
 * Talk to story editor about tweet memo

-## After publishing:

-* Replace the working title of your spreadsheet with the headline on your published article
-* Convert private repo to public
-* If you made useful design improvements to the tool, go back to the tool's original repo and make these changes there

 ## List of tools